4 Reflections on T&T’s 52nd Year of Independence

 2. Kublalsingh, Beetham, Green Space

 Sometimes we get too excited by the vision of New York City developments and their ‘developed’ way of life.
 We imagine nightclubs and roads of grandeur that suit needs of territories with very different geographical and sociological realities.
 We believe unchecked capitalism is the most efficient way in getting the job done and we should “learn to be grateful” when high buildings are erected and we occupy them.
 This is a story of a twin island dreaming outside of itself for better days.
 Of course, I would a love a highway from St. Augustine to the Moon.
 However, a simple thing such as a Social Impact Assessment is what is required before I make my decision.
 I am only prepared to agree on anything unless I, along with my community, was consulted for the purpose of genuinely allowing my view and opinions to impact the decision-making in the project.
-In an age of ecological concern and less skepticism about nature and spirituality, Trinidad and Tobago, an island that is the treasure vault of Caribbean people and genius is in a serendipitous position to articulate what progress constitutes in the 21st century.
-Will we take this challenge up?
+In an age of ecological concern and less skepticism about nature and spirituality, Trinidad and Tobago, an island that is the treasure vault of Caribbean people and genius is in a fortunate position to articulate what progress can look like in the 21st century.
+Will we take up this challenge?

 3.Cultural Hardware and Cultural Software